ajbraus/wdi-homework/angular-routing-challenges.md

 ## Stretch Challenges

-1. Use the bootstrap modal to create sign up and login modals
+1. Use the bootstrap modal to create sign up and login modals (make sure these are narrow modals! not wide ones).
+Have the login and signup buttons and modals live in the MainCtrl.
+Put the `login` and `signup` functions in the `$scope` of the `MainCtrl`.
+That will give you the access to these modals and functions in all views.
+Have the signup and login functions just console log a `$scope.user` with email and password object you would send to the server.
+1. Make a "ListIndex" route, controller, and template to `/lists`.
+In list index you can navigate to All todos, each list, and always back.